2000krysztof/codeflare-operator/README.md

   # brew install gnu-sed
   make install -e SED=/usr/local/bin/gsed
   ```
-- Kind - kind is used in the kind-e2e command in the Makefile.
-Follow these instructions for the kind setup <a href="https://kind.sigs.k8s.io/docs/user/quick-start/" targe="_blank">here</a>
+- Kind - Kind is used in the kind-e2e command in the Makefile.
+Follow these instructions for the kind setup <a href="https://kind.sigs.k8s.io/docs/user/quick-start/" target="_blank">here</a>

 ### Testing